Easy Braised Southern Greens Recipe

 Step-By-Step Instructions:

-• Gather and prep all the ingredients.
+• Gather and prep all the ingredients for the braised greens.

 • Wash the greens thoroughly and coarsely chop.

 • Place the bacon in a Dutch oven or other heavy pot.
-Cook over medium heat it until it’s nice and crisp.
+Cook over medium heat until it’s nice and crisp.

 • Tip the pot and remove all but 1 tablespoon of the bacon grease.
 (You can keep it all if you don’t mind the added saturated fat.)